Company director liabilities when things go wrong

 As a director, you may also be liable for breaches of other laws administered by other agencies.
-For instance, you may be held personally liable for outstanding tax obligations of the company under the ATO’s Director Penalty Regime, particularly in circumstances where the company has employees.
+For instance, you may be held personally liable for outstanding tax obligations of the company under the Australian Taxation Office’s (ATO’s) Director Penalty Regime, particularly when the company has employees.
 As a director, you have a legal responsibility to ensure your company meets its Pay As You Go (PAYG) withholding and Superannuation Guarantee Charge (SGC) obligations.

 If the company does not meet these obligations, you may become personally liable for a penalty equal to these amounts.

-- a personal guarantee of the company’s liabilities
+- a personal guarantee of the company’s liabilities, or

 - some form of security over your house or personal assets to secure the company’s performance of its obligations.

-You may be asked by a bank to give a mortgage over your house to secure the company’s repayment of a loan.
-If the company does not repay the loan as agreed with the bank, you may lose your home.
+This is a common commercial practice.
+For example, you may be asked by a bank to give a mortgage over your house to secure the company’s repayment of a loan.
+If the company does not repay the loan as agreed with the bank, the bank may enforce its right to recover the loan by taking possession or selling your home.

-Where personal guarantees are provided by you, you may become personally liable for the repayment of company loans or debts.
+Where you provide personal guarantees, you may become personally liable for the repayment of company loans or debts.

-If your company is acting as a trustee you may become personally responsible for liabilities incurred by the company for one of the following reasons:
+If you are a director of a company that is acting as a trustee of a trust, you may become personally responsible for liabilities incurred by the company if:

-- A breach of trust by the company, if the trustee company breaches the terms of the trust
+- the trustee company breaches the terms of the trust

 If you fail to perform your duties as a director, you may:

-- have contravened a civil penalty provision (and the court may order you to pay to the Commonwealth up to $200,000)
+- have contravened a civil penalty provision and the court may order you to pay a fine

 - be personally liable to compensate the company or others for any loss or damage they suffer